Starkweather Creek Watershed Study

 As part of the watershed study process, the City (in coordination with the United States Geological Survey (USGS)) has installed rain gages and runoff depth and flow gages in select locations in the watershed.
 These gages measure the depth of rain or runoff during a storm event.
 The information is collected and then used to verify the computer model's results.
 The two photos below show an example of the gages.

-The study is expected to take 20 months to complete.
+The study is expected to take 36 months to complete due to the relatively large size of the watershed.
 The first activities will include numerous data and information collection and development of the public involvement plan.